-The Office of the Registrar at SPU grants transfer credits to students who have completed courses at accredited institutions and have provided their official transcripts for evaluation.
-The Office of the Registrar evaluates and accepts only credits that are applicable to the student’s program of study and reflect a final grade of ‘C’ or above.
-Accepted credits are applied to the student’s record, reflected on their academic planner, but not calculated into their CMSV GPA.
+The Office of the Registrar at SPU grant transfer credits to students who have completed courses at accredited institutions and have provided their official transcripts for evaluation.
+The Office of the Registrar evaluate and accept only credits that are applicable to the student’s program of study and reflect a final grade of ‘C’ or above.
+Accepted credits are applied to the student’s record, reflected on their academic planner, but not calculated into their College GPA.
 The transfer credit planner will also be shared with the student’s advisor to assist with schedule creation and developing a graduation plan.

 Classes are offered live-online at night.

 The price for the full program is $18,000 before scholarships are applied.
 All students are eligible for scholarships.
 After applying scholarships, the maximum out-of-pocket expense for any student is $12,000.
 Additionally, many students are eligible for additional grants that can reduce the cost of the program to as low as $0.
 Please call to speak with one of our advisors for further details.

 Our exceptional guidance counselors work with every single student, enabling the vast majority of our students to graduate on schedule with all requirements completed.

 Since this is an online program, location is not a factor provided the student remains in a similar time zone.
 Relocating to Eretz Yisroel requires separate arrangements which will need to be coordinated on an individual basis.
 Additionally, since SPU is an accredited college, credits can be transferred to colleges and universities worldwide.